-Acquisition Account and the DPA Loan Fund and fees, if any, paid by developers, Mortgage Lenders, or mortgagors.
-Unexpended amounts related to the Tax-Exempt Bonds can be applied by the Agency to redeem only Tax-Exempt Bonds and may be applied to redeem Tax-Exempt Bonds of any maturity and interest rate.
-Unexpended amounts related to the Taxable Bonds can be applied by the Agency to redeem Offered Bonds of either Series and any maturity and interest rate;
+Moneys representing unexpended amounts attributable to the Offered Bonds on deposit in the Acquisition Account and the DPA Loan Fund and fees, if any, paid by developers, Mortgage Lenders, or mortgagors.
+Unexpended amounts related to the Offered Bonds can be applied by the Agency to redeem only Offered Bonds and may be applied to redeem Offered Bonds of any Series and any maturity and interest rate;

 Principal Prepayments Redemption.
-Such redemptions may be made in an amount not exceeding Principal Prepayments (defined below under "Redemption Provisions - General Redemption Provisions and Certain Other Factors Applicable to Redemption of Offered Bonds") of Mortgage Loans and Collateral Mortgage Loans, if any, except as described below in the third and fourth sentences under "General Redemption Provisions and Certain Other Factors Applicable to Redemption of Offered Bonds - Principal Prepayments."
+Principal Prepayments (defined below under "Redemption Provisions - General Redemption Provisions and Certain Other Factors Applicable to Redemption of Offered Bonds") of Mortgage Loans and Collateral Mortgage Loans, if any, except as described below in the third and fourth sentences under "General Redemption Provisions and Certain Other Factors Applicable to Redemption of Offered Bonds - Principal Prepayments."
 Amounts referred to in this paragraph may be applied, subject to the provisions of each Series Resolution, by the Agency to redeem any Bond of any Series, interest rate and maturity, except as otherwise required for compliance with the Agency's tax covenants; and

 Other Revenues Redemption.
-Such redemptions may be made in an amount not exceeding Revenues (defined in Appendix A - "Summary of Certain Provisions of the General Resolution - Issuance of Bonds.") (other than Principal Prepayments), including investment earnings transferred from other Funds held under the Resolution derived in connection with the Prior Series Bonds, the Offered Bonds, and any Additional Bonds.
-Amounts referred to in this paragraph may be applied, subject to the provisions of each Series Resolution, by the Agency to redeem any Bond of any Series, interest rate and maturity, except as otherwise required for compliance with the Agency's tax covenants."
+Revenues (defined in Appendix A - "Summary of Certain Provisions of the General Resolution - Issuance of Bonds.") (other than Principal Prepayments), including investment earnings transferred from other Funds held under the Resolution derived in connection with the Prior Series Bonds, the Offered Bonds, and any Additional Bonds.
+Amounts referred to in this paragraph may be applied, subject to the provisions of each Series Resolution, by the Agency to redeem any Bond of any Series, interest rate and maturity, except as otherwise required for compliance with the Agency's tax covenants.

-No Agency single-family housing bonds, including Prior Series Bonds, have been redeemed from unexpended loan acquisition proceeds for more than 30 years.
+No Agency single-family housing bonds, including Prior Series Bonds, have been redeemed from unexpended loan acquisition proceeds or proceeds to be applied to the redemption of bonds for more than 30 years.
 During such period, the Agency has primarily used Principal Prepayments to redeem Bonds.
 See "Redemption Provisions - General Redemption Provisions and Certain Other Factors Applicable to Redemption of Offered Bonds - Agency Can Make Moneys from Sources Other Than Offered Bonds Proceeds Available to Finance Mortgage Loans and Second Lien DPA Loans."